ast3rism/Sign-Language-Transcript/README.md

 Signlanguage Transcript v 1.0

-The Sign Language Transcript is developed using an efficient model for translating sign language gestures into text.
-This system leverages computer vision & machine learning algorithms to recognize hand movements and gestures, bridging the communication gap between differently abled individuals and ones who do not understand sing language.
+The Sign Language Transcription system utilizes an effective model that converts sign language gestures into text.
+This system employs computer vision and machine learning algorithms to identify hand movements and gestures, thereby facilitating communication between differently abled individuals and those who are unfamiliar with sign language.

-This project presents a cutting-edge sign language transcription system designed to convert static and dynamic gestures into text using Random Forests and deep learning technologies in realtime with an accuracy score of upto 99.2%.
+This project introduces a state-of-the-art sign language transcription system capable of translating static and dynamic gestures into text in real-time, achieving an accuracy rate of up to 99.2% by utilizing Random Forests and deep learning technologies.